 New York is one of the most exciting cities in the world to explore as a visitor.
 There are tons of unique things to do, see, and experience.
 However, there are also tons of tourist traps.
 Today I'm going to go over the most common tourist traps so that you don't get tricked when you're visiting!

-Watch my video on this below and subscribe!
-Note, I share even more tourist traps in this article than in the video so if you've already seen the video keep scrolling for the newest tourist traps that have popped up.
+Watch videos on the worst tourist traps and scams to see them on camera!
+Note, I share even more tourist traps in this article than in the videos so if you've already seen the video keep scrolling for the newest tourist traps that have popped up.
 I can update this more often than the video.